|

-Acute Myocardial Infarction - Acute Myocardial Infarction is defined as the sudden blockage of one or more coronary arteries as a result of coronary
+Acute Myocardial Infarction – Acute Myocardial Infarction is defined as the sudden blockage of one or more coronary arteries as a result of coronary atheroslerosis, thrombus, embolus.
+Acute Myocardial Infarction is one of the commonest heart ailments in middle aged andelderly individuals.

 Mitral Stenosis - In normal adults the Mitral valve between the left atrium and left ventricle, has an orifice of 4-6 sq.cm.
 When the orifice is less than half of the normal, blood flow between left atrium and left ventricle is significantly obstructed.

-Aortic Stenosis - Aortic Stenosis lesion occurs in 25% of all patients with chronic valvular heart disease of rheumatic
+Aortic Stenosis – Aortic Stenosis lesion occurs in 25% of all patients with chronic valvular heart disease of rheumatic origin.
+The primary abnormality is an obstruction to the left ventricle output.
+There is reduced cardiac output and a gradually dilating left ventricle and hypertrophy of the heart muscle.

-Hypotension - Hypotension and shock are not synonymous.
-While shock is always associated with low BP, a previously hypertensive patient may be in shock despite BP being within normal limits.
+Hypotension – Hypotension and shock are not synonymous.
+While the shock is always associated with low BP, a previously hypertensive patient may be in shock despite BP being within normal limits.
 Hypotension may occur in the absence of shock.

 Tachycardia - The normal pulse rate varies from 60-72 per minute.
 This rate may rise with specific conditions like in Tachycardia.